-He is Editor in Chief of Frontier Psychiatrist, a daily online arts magazine that has published 1000+ articles with 750,000+ site visits since its inception in 2010.
+He is Editor in Chief and co-founder of Frontier Psychiatrist, a daily online arts magazine that has published 1000+ articles with 750,000+ site visits since its inception in 2010.
 He writes for the site about music, books, and culture, and oversees staff in New York, Chicago, and Washington, DC, and contributors nationwide.
 The site’s 100% original content includes reviews, essays, interviews with musicians, writers, and artists, photography, and more.

-As a freelance editor, he has advised writers on short stories, novels, nonfiction books, screenplays, stage plays, and dissertations.
+As a freelance editor, he has advised writers on short stories, novels, nonfiction books and essays, screenplays, stage plays, and dissertations.
 Recently, he has done editing and copyediting work for Rizzoli International Publications and AIGA: the professional association for design.
 He was also story adviser to his brother’s film How to Grow a Band, which documents mandolin virtuoso and MacArthur Genius Grant winner Chris Thile and his band Punch Brothers.

 Keith has taught English and writing for nine years at the college and high school levels.
 He now teaches at Marymount Manhattan College and LIM College.
 He previously taught at Pace University and Trevor Day School.